-Perlita Harris is a lecturer in social work at Goldsmiths, University of London, where she is the course director of the BA in Social Work.
-She has a background in adoption support work, and has written and edited a number of books on the subject.
+Perlita Harris was a lecturer in social work at Goldsmiths, University of London, where she was the course director of the BA in Social Work.
+She worked in adoption support and wrote and edited a number of books on the subject.

 The best adoption book ever because it is the adopted children’s view.
 A must read for those wanting to see what adopted children feel and think and it’s them telling you – the real experts.

 Karen Taylor, five stars, Amazon.co.uk